-- a.
-Mount the root disk and exit to a shell only. - b.
-Recover the bootlif/os partitions. - c.
-Replace the kernel on the root file system. - d.
-Both Options: b and c - v.
-Read information about VxVM Recovery (VXVM.RECOVER) - m.
-Return to 'HP-UX Recovery Media Main Menu'. - x.
+Select one of the following: a.
+Mount the root disk and exit to a shell only. b.
+Recover the bootlif/os partitions. c.
+Replace the kernel on the root file system. d.
+Both Options: b and c v.
+Read information about VxVM Recovery (VXVM.RECOVER) m.
+Return to 'HP-UX Recovery Media Main Menu'. x.
 Exit to the shell.